bcrisp4/poweredge-bios-cli/README.md

 1. A Dell PowerEdge server running a supported iDRAC version
 2. The Redfish API enabled on said iDRAC
-3. The credentials for an account on said iDRAC with at least "readonly" premissions
+3. The credentials for an account on said iDRAC with at least "read-only" permissions

 ## How to install